SAP/vscode-logging/CONTRIBUTING.md

 This project enforces [Angular style](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit) commit message conventions using a pre-commit hook.

-It is recommended to use `git cz` command to construct the commit messages.

-- requires [commitizen](https://github.com/commitizen/cz-cli#installing-the-command-line-tool) to be installed.

 ### Formatting.

 [Prettier](https://prettier.io/) is used to ensure consistent code formatting in this repository.